weaveworks/weave-gitops/website/docs/guides/tekton-pipelines.md

 ### Create EventListener
 Now we are going to create an EventListener that we'll configure to listen to Github events.
 By default the EventListener is not exposed outside of the cluster.
 To overcome this we will add a custom Ingress resource so that our listener is reachable from Github.

-> Make sure to replace `<YOUR URL HERE>` with your true ingress url.
-You may need to add additional configuration to match your environment needs.
+> Make sure to replace all values marked `<REPLACE ME>` with your true values.
+You may also need to add additional configuration to your Ingress config to fit your environment needs.

 ```yaml
 ---